TMEM-MRI: A Pilot Feasibility Study of MRI for Imaging of TMEM in Patients With Operable Breast Cancer (TMEM-MRI)

 • Patients with a breast mass found to be invasive ductal carcinoma on core biopsy.

-• No preoperative therapy for the current breast cancer is planned (endocrine therapy, chemotherapy, or radiation).
+• No preoperative therapy for the current breast cancer has been started (endocrine therapy, chemotherapy, or radiation).
+Patients can receive preoperative treatment after TMEM-MRI is conducted, if clinically indicated.

 • Tumor size/breast mass should be > 1 cm in largest diameter (radiologically).